 - staying within the law at all times

-- modelling good behaviour for children and young people to follow
+- modelling good conduct for children and young people to follow

-- challenging all unacceptable behaviour and reporting any breaches of the behaviour code to the Principal Officer.
+- challenging all unacceptable conduct and reporting any breaches of the code of conduct to the Principal Officer.

-- reporting all concerns about abusive behaviour, following our safeguarding and child protection procedures this includes behaviour being displayed by an adult or child and directed at any body of any age.
+- reporting all concerns about abusive conduct, following our safeguarding and child protection procedures this includes conduct being displayed by an adult or child and directed at any body of any age.

 - treat children and young people fairly and without prejudice or discrimination